PowerShell/vscode-powershell/docs/troubleshooting.md

 ### Visual Studio Code version

-[Your VS Code version][] can be obtained from the Integrated Console or any terminal:
+[Your VS Code version][] can be obtained from the Extension Terminal or any terminal:

 ```powershell
 code --version